MickaCapi/aoc-2023/README.md

 Quick and dirty 🙃

-One branch per day, one commit per part
+One branch for each day, one commit for each part